-The Bachelor of Arts in Rehabilitation Science is housed within the College of Arts and Humanities and is one of two undergraduate rehabilitation programs in the state of Arkansas.
-It is designed to prepare students for a variety of social service-based occupations through a foundation in client relations, industry-specific concerns and government agencies.
-In addition, the program prepares students to enter graduate school in a variety of allied health, mental health and disability related fields.
+The Bachelor of Arts in Rehabilitation Science is housed within the College of Education & Health and is one of two undergraduate rehabilitation programs in the state of Arkansas.
+The Rehabilitation Science (RS) major is an interdisciplinary program designed to fully prepare ethical, culturally sensitive, inclusive, and socially just professionals to enter the workforce and graduate-level education programs.

-A unique feature of the program is that students complete a field work or internship option for academic credit.
-In addition, students enrolled in the program can choose minors in aging, addictions, child welfare and social services and disability studies.
-The Program also prepares students for graduate school in counseling psychology, rehabilitation counseling, physical therapy, occupational therapy, social work and other fields.
+Students enrolled in the program can choose minors in aging, addictions, child welfare and social services and disability studies.
+The Program also prepares students for graduate school in counseling psychology, rehabilitation counseling, physical therapy, occupational therapy, social work, allied health professions, and other fields.

 Students living in states bordering Arkansas receive in-state tuition.

 Financial Aid is available for those who qualify.
 The Arkansas Tech University school code to use on the FAFSA is 001089.

 View the links below to better understand the courses, the course timeline, and who your faculty will be when you enroll as an ATU student.

 This program is the first brick and mortar undergraduate rehabilitation science program to be accredited by the Commission on Allied Health and Education Programs.
 (2021-2028)